Sulthan125/MyGameReview/readme.md

-#MyGameReview

-Ini merupakan file saya berupa portofolio tentang web developer.
-Ini dibuat dengan menggunakan HTML sebagai kerangkanya, CSS sebagai tampilannya, dan Javascript sebagai logikanya.
+# MyGameReview
+This is my file in the form of a portfolio from Dicoding about web developer.
+It is built using HTML as the framework, CSS as the interface, and Javascript as the logic.

+### HTML